 Combi microwaves come with a convection oven.

-Alongside grilling and steaming functions, they can also work as conventional microwaves.
-These models tend to be more expensive, but can take away the need to purchase a regular oven.
+Alongside grilling functions, they can also work as conventional microwaves.
+These models tend to be more expensive but can remove the need to purchase a regular oven.

-Integrated models are fitted into your kitchen units for a flawless finish, and they’re a perfect design if you prefer your microwave at eye level.
+Integrated models are fitted into your kitchen units to save space, and they’re a perfect choice if you prefer your microwave at eye level.
 There are also freestanding models, which can be placed on a worktop or in a kitchen unit cupboard.

-Integrated ovens provide the most practical finish, but it’s more expensive to design an integrated kitchen.
+Integrated ovens provide the most practical finish, but it can be more expensive to design an integrated kitchen.